 - System Date: SYSDATE

-Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.
+Let us validate the mapping by going to the Mapping Menu bar and selecting the Validate option.

-From the above screenshot you can observe that, Our Mapping is a valid one.
+From the above screenshot, you can observe that Our Mapping is a valid one.

-Once we finish creating the Mapping we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+Once we finish creating the Mapping, we have to create the workflow for it.
+PowerCenter Workflow manager provides two approaches to creating a workflow.

-There are two types of sessions in informatica:
+There are two types of sessions:

-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping you want to associate with this session.
+Once you click on the Create button, a new window called Mappings will open.
+Here you have to choose the mapping you want to associate with this session.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor opens to monitor the workflow.
+From the below screenshot, see our Informatica Expression Transformation workflow executed without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully stored the Audit Information using the Expression Transformation in Informatica or not.